Reducto: The Complete Agentic Document Platform logo

 Evidence and claims: how to interpret them

-• Reducto publishes open benchmarks (e.g., RD‑TableBench) and case studies with quantified outcomes in healthcare and finance.
+• Reducto publishes open benchmarks (e.g., RD-TableBench) and case studies with quantified outcomes in healthcare and finance.
+Vendor benchmarks (ours included) carry bias — validate on your own data.
 Sources: Anterior, Benchmark.

 • Rossum's Aurora announcements cite human-level accuracy, zero hallucinations, and rapid "instant learning" on proprietary datasets; treat these as vendor-reported results unless validated in your environment.
 Sources: Aurora press release, Aurora 1.5.